-As of June 30, 2016, our liquidity portfolio exceeded net cash outflows under the stress scenarios described above.
+As of September 30, 2017, our liquidity portfolio exceeded net cash outflows under the stress scenarios described above.

-We constantly evaluate and modify our liquidity risk assumptions based on regulatory and market changes.
-The model we use in order to simulate the impact of stress scenarios includes the following assumptions:
+We constantly evaluate and modify our liquidity risk as sumptions based on regulatory and market changes.
+The model we use in order to simulate the impact of stress scenarios includes the following as sumptions:

-- No liquidation of assets; - No ability to issue additional unsecured funding: - Upcoming maturities of unsecured debt (maturities less than one year); - · Potential buybacks of our outstanding debt; - Loss of secured funding lines particularly for less liquid assets, over and above our cash capital estimates; - Fluctuation of funding needs under normal business circumstances; - Cash and collateral outflows in a stress event; - Widening of haircuts on outstanding repo funding; - Additional collateralization requirements of clearing banks and depositories; - Drawdown on loan commitments; - Loss of liquidity from market losses; - Assuming a two-notch downgrade of our credit ratings, the aggregate fair value of assets that we would be required to post as additional collateral in connection with our derivative contracts; and - Legal and regulatory requirements that can restrict the flow of funds between entities in the Nomura Group.
+- No liquidation of as sets; - No ability to issue additional unsecured funding; - Upcoming maturities of unsecured debt (maturities less than one year); - Potential buybacks of our outstanding debt;

+- Loss of secured funding lines particularly for less liquid assets; - Fluctuation of funding needs under normal business circumstances; - Cash deposits and free collateral roll-off in a stress event; - Widening of haircuts on outstanding repo funding; - Additional collateralization requirements of clearing banks and depositories; - Drawdown on loan commitments: - Loss of liquidity from market losses; - Assuming a two-notch downgrade of our credit ratings, the aggregate fair value of assets that we would be required to post as additional collateral in connection with our derivative contracts; and - Legal and regulatory requirements that can restrict the flow of funds between entities in the Nomura Group.